Applications are now closed due to high demand.

 • Advanced Clinical Management of Chronic and Complex Conditions (PHAR6302)

-The two prescribing courses (PHAR6201 and PHAR6202) are currently under accreditation review by the Australian Pharmacy Council to ensure they meet national standards.
+The two prescribing courses (PHAR6201 and PHAR6202) are accredited by the Australian Pharmacy Council and meet the national standards.
 The two advanced clinical practice courses (PHAR6301 and PHAR6302) build the broader clinical and therapeutic knowledge essential for prescribing in current and emerging practice settings.

 2026 Program Handbook